Tempo logotype

 Financial management

-Compliance-first ledger architecture: CapEx/OpEx account types, GL-mapped approvals, line-by-line audit
+Compliance-first ledger architecture: CapEx/OpEx account types, GL-mapped approvals, line-by-line audit, plus revenue and cost forecasting and project and portfolio profitability

 Capacity planning